Download This Sample

-This is a fantastic bundle which includes everything you need to know about Benjamin Franklin across 21 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about Benjamin Franklin across 21 in-depth pages.
 These are ready-to-use Benjamin Franklin worksheets that are perfect for teaching students about Benjamin Franklin who was not only one of the Founding Fathers of the United States of America, but he was also an inventor, scientist, author, and publisher.
-He helped in drafting the US Declaration of Independence and producing the the US Constitution.
+He helped in drafting the US Declaration of Independence and producing the US Constitution.

 Complete List Of Included Worksheets

 - Benjamin Franklin Facts

 - Founding Father

 - Thirteen Virtues